ViralTexts/gtr-clusters/clusters/18360226-sn83035366-FragmentFoundInASkeletonCase.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e.
-Beineath the mouldering canopy Once
+h the mouldering canopy Once
 shone the bright and busy eye.
 But start
 not at the dismal void i If social love
 that eye employed, If with no lawless